lastunicorn/BioCalcJs/README.md

 BioCalcJs
 =========

-A biorhythm calculator made in js.
+A javascript application that displays the biorhythm charts of a person.